Charlie Puth: Early life

-Charles Otto Puth Jr. was born December 2, 1991, in Rumson, New Jersey, to Debra, a music teacher who also wrote commercials for HBO, and Charles Otto Puth Sr., a builder and real estate agent.
+Charles Otto Puth Jr. was born on December 2, 1991, in Rumson, New Jersey, to Debra, a music teacher who also wrote commercials for HBO, and Charles Otto Puth Sr., a builder and real estate agent.
 He has two younger siblings, twins Stephen and Mikaela.
 His father is Catholic and his mother is Jewish.

 When Puth was two years old, his right eyebrow was permanently scarred in a nearly fatal dog bite incident.
 His mother introduced him to classical music and began teaching him the piano at age four.
 He started studying jazz at age 10 and participated in a summer youth jazz ensemble at Count Basie Theatre's Cool School in Red Bank, New Jersey, at 12.
 Puth was once hired by The Count Basie Theatre to play in a Charlie Brown production.
 In grade six, he went door to door selling a Christmas album called Have a Very Charlie Christmas that he had recorded and produced, making $600 in sales.

 He attended the Holy Cross School and Forrestdale Middle School in Rumson before graduating from the Rumson-Fair Haven Regional High School in 2010.
 During his seventh grade to senior years, he attended Manhattan School of Music Pre-College as a jazz piano major and a classical studies minor.
 Puth is a 2013 graduate of Berklee College of Music, where he majored in music production and engineering.